Updated on November 7, 2023 by Julie McCool

 The combination of dropping and narrowing as the river passes over jagged rocks creates a dramatic series of waterfalls and rapids.
 It's a stunning, and easy-to-reach slice of nature only 18 miles from busy Washington DC.

 Great Falls VA offers a range of activities for every age and ability.
 Excellent waterfall views are reached on accessible pathways.
-A network of trails provide easy and more challenging hikes.
+A network of trails provides easy and more challenging hikes.
 And the park is a wonderful and popular place for family and friends to get together and enjoy nature close to DC.
 Read on for fun and favorite things to do in Great Falls Virginia.

 1. See Dramatic Waterfalls at the Great Falls of the Potomac